 - Pre-closing: The pre-closing disclosure form is designed to make it easier to track the changes made between the time you receive the Loan Estimate form and closing.
 The lender is required to send out the form three business days before closing.

-Here is a brief description of what to expect during your mortgage shopping experience, before you actually close the loan:
+Here is a brief description of what to expect during your mortgage shopping experience, before you close the loan:

 General Characteristics of a Mortgage Loan

 Before shopping for a mortgage loan, make sure that you prepare yourself by understanding the basics about mortgage terms and qualifying for a mortgage.
-While this is not a comprehensive list, here are some of the key factors that distinguish one mortgage loan from another (besides the service that the lender or broker offers to you), here are some of the ways you can look at differences between loan offers:
+While this is not a comprehensive list, here are some of the critical factors that distinguish one mortgage loan from another (besides the service that the lender or broker offers to you), here are some of the ways you can look at differences between loan offers:

 |Characteristic of Loan||Explanation|